 Alright, let’s get back to the fact of the matter, SQL, which is a system that can grow in complexity when you don’t know what you are doing.

 When you write SQL statements you will find that you need a semi column after every SQL statement for some database systems.

 However a semi column is the standard, for separating SQL statements, and you will see them a lot when you are programming.

-Some of the most commonly used SQL statements are: SELECT, UPDATE, DELETE, INSERT INTO, CREATE DATABASE, ALTER DATABASE, CREATE TABLE, ALTER TABLE, DROP TABLE, CREATE INDEX AND DROP INDEX.
+SELECT, UPDATE, DELETE, INSERT INTO, CREATE DATABASE, ALTER DATABASE, CREATE TABLE, ALTER TABLE, DROP TABLE, CREATE INDEX AND DROP INDEX.

 If you want to select data from a database, then you would use the SELECT statements, this way SELECT column_name, column_name1 FROM table_name or SELECT * FROM table_name.

 The (*) in a SQL statement simply means all, so for this case you would be selecting all the data from your table.

 The SELECT statement has many variations and conditions that you can apply to it to make it more complex.

 Such condition could be DISTINCT, which you can apply to an SQL statement when you want to collect data from a table which contain multiple rows and columns with the same type of data, and you want to only collect the data which is unique in that table.

 Alright, we have reached the end of this article post, but not the end of this conversation, we’ll cover the rest of SQL on other article posts, so be on the lookout.